gvoysey/corti/README.md

 1. Mehraei, G. (2015).
 Auditory brainstem response latency in noise as a marker of cochlear synaptopathy Massachusetts Institute of Technology.

-**This repository does NOT include an implementation of the brainstem and midbrain component described in the above publications.**  For a reference version, please consult Nelson, P. C., and Carney, L. H. (2004).
+**This repository does NOT include an implementation of the brainstem and midbrain component described in the above publications.**
+For a reference version, please consult Nelson, P. C., and Carney, L. H. (2004).
 “A phenomenological model of peripheral and central neural responses to amplitude-modulated tones,” J. Acoust.
 Soc.
-Am., 116, 2173. doi:10.1121/1.1784442 An implementation of the Nelson & Carney 2004 component in python is present in @gvoysey's [thesis repository](https://github.com/gvoysey/thesis-code).
+Am., 116, 2173. doi:10.1121/1.1784442 .

+An implementation of the Nelson & Carney 2004 component in python is present in @gvoysey's [thesis repository](https://github.com/gvoysey/thesis-code).

+## Instructions for Use

+It is necessary to create the file `tridiag.so` by copying over the version correctly precompiled for your OS, (eg, `tridiag.so_maccompiled`)  or by compiling `cochea_utils.c` as a statically linked library.

+This repository is not really meant to run independently of a framework built on top of it; API documentation is not yet complete.

 ## Subsequent Changes
 The code in this repository has been subsequently refactored by Graham Voysey (gvoysey@bu.edu), to incorporate it into a modeling framework being used in his [M.S. thesis](https://github.com/gvoysey/thesis-code) at Boston University.
 Changes include: